DIY do it yourself

 • marker and square;

-We mark the anvil with the horn and tail directly on a piece of the old rail that is suitable in length and cross section.
+We mark the anvil with the horn and tail directly on a piece of old rail of suitable length and cross-section.

 How to make an anvil from an old piece of rail

-Using a grinder and a cutting disc, we cut out the external contours of our tool, beat off the excess parts with a heavy hammer.
+Using a grinder and a cutting disc, we cut out the outer contours of our tool and beat off the excess parts with a heavy hammer.

 How to make an anvil from an old piece of rail